18F/guides-template/index.md

 repository](https://github.com/18F/guides-template/#getting-started) to create
 a local clone of this template.

-Once you've created a clone, click the _Adding a New Page_ entry in the table of contents to begin the rest of the steps.
+Once you've created a clone, click the _Add a New Page_ entry in the table of contents to begin the rest of the steps.

-## Updating an existing guide/document
+## Update an existing guide/document

 __Note: You only need to do this if your existing guide or document is not already using the `guides_style_18f` gem or if it does not have an `18f-pages`